TritonDataCenter/sdc-papi/README.md

 # Overview

-This repo serves two purposes: (1) It defines the guidelines and best practices for Joyent engineering work (this is the primary goal), and (2) it also provides boilerplate for an SDC project repo, giving you a starting point for many of the suggestion practices defined in the guidelines.
-This is especially true for node.js-based REST API projects.
+This is the repo for SDC 7 Packages API, an HTTP interface to SDC Packages.
+See [docs](https://mo.joyent.com/docs/papi) for the details

-Start with the guidelines: <https://mo.joyent.com/docs/eng>
+Start with the guidelines: <https://mo.joyent.com/docs/papi>

 # Development

-To run the boilerplate API server:
+To run the Packages API server:

     git clone git@git.joyent.com:papi.git
     cd papi